wtm-buea/WTM-official-website/README.md

 tada WOAHHHH!!!! tada you made a pull request, Wait for it to get approved and merged hugshugs

-flags The Contribution Process flags
-# WTM-official-website

-How to start contributing to the WTM Website
+# How to start contributing to the WTM Website

 In this project, we will be using Reactjs with Bootstrap4 for styling

 Below is the link to the design we will use for the development of this website.